-- We have to ensure everyone has a chance to have visitors so all visits must be booked in advance.
+- We have to ensure everyone has a chance to have visitors so all visits and trips out must be booked in advance.

 Outdoor visits, window visits, visits using a screen and palliative care visits will also be continuing.
 Some homes may not be able to have visitors due to local health protection team guidance, but we hope that this will be for a very short time and for only a very small number of homes.

 We would like to thank you for the continued support, patience and understanding during this time.

 Please talk to your Home Manager to discuss nominated visitors and familiarise yourself with the guidance on this page and in our visitor guide.

 We are looking forward to welcoming you back into our Homes and have policies in place ready for this that acknowledge the latest Government guidance.